NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 .. note::

   c# refers to a computer cluster.
-The current cluster is c5, but this is subject to change.
+The current clusters are c5 and c6, but this is subject to change.

 .. code-block:: shell